Fichberg/CADE/README.md

 /data/test - Contains directories of each of the tests performed with its own corpus (considering the arrangement).
 Further informations contained in .txt files.

-/data//training - Contains the training NER models for each of the test arrangements.
+/data/training - Contains the training NER models for each of the test arrangements.

+/doc - General documentation.